dsouvage/Intro_to_DSL/README.md

 **What can the DSL help you with?**

-- --Managing research data
+- Managing research data
-- --Developing your digital project
+- Developing your digital project
-- --Finding and using data
+- Finding and using data
-- --Visualizing data
+- Visualizing data
-- --Mapping your data (GIS)
+- Mapping your data (GIS)
-- --Processing your data (HPC)
+- Processing your data (HPC)

 ## **What else does the DSL offer?**